-- Phillips screwdriver or bit driver

 - 1/4" nut driver

 - 3/8" nut driver

 - Stiff bristle brush

 - Tank of compressed air

 - Vacuum cleaner

 - Flashlight

 - Eye protection

-- Gloves

-- 1. Disconnect power to appliance. - 2.
-Remove the front louvered grill from the appliance.
+- 1. Disconnect power to unit. - 2.
+Remove the screw securing the louvered grill to the cabinet.
 See fig. 1. - 3.
-With a stiff bristle brush carefully clean accumulated dirt from the front condenser coil fins.
+Pull on the grill assembly to release it from the magnetic brackets.
 See fig. 2. - 4.
+Carefully clean off accumulated dirt from the front fins of the condensing coil with a stiff bristle brush.
+See fig. 3. - 5.
 With dirt removed from the surface of the coil, use a flashlight to verify that you can see through the coil and observe the condenser fan blade spinning.
+See fig. 4.

-If the view is clear, reinstall louvered grill, connect appliance to power and verify operation.
-If the view is still blocked with dirt, proceed to step 5. - 5.
-Remove the condenser base bolt. - 6.
-Remove the condenser coil brackets (if applicable). - 7.
-Carefully slide the condensing appliance out (tubing connections are flexable).
-Gently blow compressed air or CO2 through the coil until it is clean. - 8.
-Carefully vacuum any dirt around and behind the condensing appliance area. - 9.
-Reinstall the coil brackets (if applicable).
-Then carefully slide the compressor assembly back into position and bolt it in place. - 10.
-Reinstall the louvered grill, connect power to the appliance, and verify operation.
+If the view is clear, reinstall louvered grill, connect unit to power and verify operation.

+If the view is still blocked with dirt, proceed to step 6.

+- 6. Remove the condenser base bolts.
+See fig. 5. - 7.
+Remove the condenser coil brackets.
+See fig. 6. - 8.
+Carefully slide the condensing unit out (tubing connections are flexible).
+See fig. 7.
+Gently blow compressed air or CO2 through the coil until it is clean. - 9.
+Carefully vacuum any dirt around and behind the condensing unit area. - 10.
+Carefully slide the compressor assembly back into position and replace the bolts. - 11.
+Reinstall the louvered grill, connect power to the unit, and verify operation.